If the microphone is not working with your MacBook Pro, relax, take a deep breath, then please note the following points:

 First, be sure that the microphone works by testing it with your smartphone, we’ve provided instructions for this below

-If your MacBook Pro is running on macOS High Sierra, macOs Mojave or later, the solution is a USB Soundcard, We like helping out our customers from time to time so contact our customer support team via email/WhatsApp or to get a USB Soundcard for FREE or following the link below to purchase if you prefer to order now
+If your MacBook Pro is running on macOS High Sierra, macOS Mojave, macOS Catalina, or later, the solution is a USB Soundcard.
+Please follow the link below to purchase if you prefer to order now

 The MacBook Pro has a TRRS headphone/microphone jack; therefore, it doesn’t require the use of the TRRS to TRS (4 to 3 Pin) Adapter.